-Issue Solution (s) Prevention Scans (can see the light, 1.
-Be certain cursor is in the box for the value to go hear the beep) but number in. does not show up on screen 2.
+Issue Solution (s) Prevention Scans (can see the light, hear the beep) but number does not show up on screen Be certain cursor is in the box for the value to go in.
 Be sure that scanner is securely attached to the computer.
-3. Barcode number can be typed in if scanner not working.
+Barcode number can be typed in if scanner not working.
 Specimen has a spare label Scan the same as for other barcode labels.
 Spare label Before using labels always on it is participant and specimen specific. verify: Right participant Right specimen Right visit The label is for the correct participant , but the wrong specimen type Complete a spare label for the correct participant and specimen type Dry off tube.
-Apply new label and apply clear tape over label Attach 2nd spare label to the CV form Amend data entry of CV form with new barcode; include notation regarding event Notify DCC Always verify: Right participant Right specimen Right visit Right place (one on specimen one on CV) The label is for the wrong participant, but with 100% certainty the correct participant ID is known Re-label with extreme care: Complete the correct label (if available) or complete spare labels Dry outside of tube or cryovial Apply new label and apply clear tape over label Attach matched 2nd label to the CV form Amend data entry of CV form with new barcode Complete a UE form Always verify: Right participant Right specimen Right visit Right place (one on specimen one on CV) System gives message that specimen has not been collected.
-If it is because: 1.
-CV form not data entered 2.
-CV barcode entry does not match barcode on specimen tube Message indicates only that barcode data from CV is not in the system.
-Solutions: Verify whether the CV form has not been entered.
+Apply new label and apply clear tape over label Attach 2nd spare label to the CV form Amend data entry of CV form with new barcode; include notation regarding event Notify DCC Always verify: Right participant Right specimen Right visit Right place (one on specimen one on CV) The label is for the wrong participant, but with 100% certainty the correct participant ID is known Re-label with extreme care: Complete the correct label (if available) or complete spare labels Dry outside of tube or cryovial Apply new label and apply clear tape over label Attach matched 2nd label to the CV form Amend data entry of CV form with new barcode Complete a UE form Always verify: Right participant Right specimen Right visit Right place (one on specimen one on CV) System gives message thatspecimen has not beencollected.
+If it is because:1.
+CV form not dataentered2.
+CV barcode entrydoes not matchbarcode onspecimen tube Message indicates only that barcode data from CV is not in the system.
+Solutions: 1.
+Verify whether the CV form has not been entered.
 Manually verify that barcode labels match and ship.
-Compare specimen label to CV form label.
+2. Compare specimen label to CV form label.
 Remember the specimen ID must be identical before specimen can be shipped.
 Correct CV entry if necessary.
 Note: This is more likely to happen if barcode information is typed in.
 Enter CV data within 10 days of visit and Use barcode scanner to enter barcode in data system Always verify labels are applied one to specimen and one to CV form 3.
 Barcode not in system because specimen labels applied incorrectly (applied duplicate labels to specimens and CV resulting in specimens having one set of matched labels and the CV having the other matched set).
 3. Requires re-labeling: Carefully complete spare label sets Dry outside of tube or cryovial Apply new label(s) and apply clear tape over the label on specimen(s) Attach matched 2nd label(s) to the CV form Amend data entry of CV form with new barcode information Complete a UE form How do I know what specimens I need to ship Access the Specimen Status page to see status of all specimens Will the data system save a partially entered shipment If the page times out the data entered will be lost.
 Note: Page times out after about 15 minutes.
 Set aside enough time to scan, package and ship specimens as one continuous process.
 What if I can't print the shipping log/manifest If the page cannot be printed to paper the following are suggested: 1.
 Print to PDF and save to your computer 2.
 Use print screen function and save as a file Remember this log is for your records and to be included in the shipping container.
 Do not ship specimens without it.
 Always have printer access when entering shipment.